 There are many online channels that can be used to help you to determine whether your idea is truly original or not, and therefore whether it can be patented.
 Applying for a patent does not necessarily need to be as complex as you might expect: many young inventors have applied for provisional patents which have protected their inventions, and have also enabled them to get to grips with the basics of patenting – something that will be helpful in the long-term as their careers progress.

 Ideas and inventions have to be truly unique if they are to be granted patents.
 A vast number of inventors have secured backing from wealthy sources, and if your idea is a one-of-a-kind, there is always a chance that you will be able to benefit support from a backer.
-Make sure you avoid the Seven Deadly Sins of the Inventor, though.
-The more a backer is likely to be rewarded in the long run, the more likely they are to put their money behind your idea.
+Below you’ll find detailed steps taking you through each part of the patent application process.

 1. Preparing a patent specification

 A patent specification is a document describing the invention for which a patent is sought and setting out the scope of the protection of the patent.
 To make your patent application successful, you would most definitely include detailed descriptions in the specification that are several pages long, a description of different versions of the invention and refer to drawings showing such versions.
 The style and content vary according to the market and subject matter.
 For instance, complicated machinery, electronic equipment and chemical processes need many more pages of description and drawings than a straightforward item with few parts.

 A patent specification should also include commercial claims.
 The claims identify the scope of the protection granted by the patent and describe the invention in legal and technical terms, clearly defining what will infringe the patent.